Solvent-Duck/Curate/README.md

 - **Easy Management**: Simple popup interface for managing your blacklist
 - **Case Insensitive**: Terms matched regardless of capitalization
 - **Layout Preservation**: Removes content seamlessly without breaking page structure

+## Filter Levels Explained

+### Content Only
+- **What it does**: Hides webpage content containing blacklisted terms
+- **Best for**: Filtering specific topics or content types while keeping the page functional
+- **Example**: Hiding posts about "spoilers" on a forum while keeping the forum structure intact

+### Search Results
+- **What it does**: Prevents search results and links containing blacklisted terms from appearing
+- **Best for**: Avoiding certain topics in search results and navigation
+- **Example**: Hiding search results for "clickbait" articles while browsing news sites

+### Full Block
+- **What it does**: Completely blocks pages containing blacklisted terms
+- **Best for**: Avoiding entire pages or sites related to specific topics
+- **Example**: Blocking entire pages about "malware" or "scams"

 ## Installation